nitori/information-node/README.md

 ## Why?

-The main idea of information nodes is to allow you to move ALL your data, not just your files, including all your communication activity, into possibly encrypted nodes.
+The main idea of information nodes is to allow you to move *all* your data, not just your files, including all your communication activity, into possibly encrypted nodes, so as few data as possible is unencrypted and exposed.

 In days where all sorts of attackers and agencies want to spy onto your data, this should help you set up a trusted storage network with decryption